 - Calculate and explain different measures used to describe age sex composition. - Recognize and explain pyramids belonging to different regions of the world

-Module code: HPOP212 | Semester 1 | NQF level: 6
+Module code: HPOP212 Semester 1

 Title: Introduction to Population and Development Theories

 - Have a better understanding of analytical frameworks examining complex interactions between population and development. - Describe and critique the existing theories on population and development interactions